Kevinolm10/FitSphere/README.md

 ### Flowchart Breakdown:

 - **Homepage Interaction**: The starting point for all users, whether they are signing up, logging in, or simply exploring the site.
-- **Role-Based Dashboards**: After logging in, users are directed to personalized dashboards depending on their roles (e.g., admin, user, trainer, etc.), each with access to role-specific functionalities.
 - **Navigation Paths**: A depiction of how users navigate between different sections of the website, such as their profile management, feedback forms, trainer pages, and other key features.
 - **Trainer Feedback System**: Shows how users (signed in) can rate and leave feedback on trainers, as well as edit or delete their comments.
 This feedback mechanism is central to user interactions with the platform.